Ehyaei/MPIThemes/README.md

 ## TODO

-I’ll try to gradually add the following templates into the package.
-Please let me know if you have a suggested template.
+Comments and bug reports are welcome.
+Please submit a bug report or a pull request to the Github repository.
+The following templates will be gradually added to the bundle.

 -   [x] PDF Report (LaTeX)
 -   [ ] Short PDF note (LaTeX)